djt3/tuitube/README.md

 - An easier way to add subscriptions

 How to add subscriptions:
-The file is at "~/.config/tuitube_subs", add as "/channel/{channel id / name}" one per line.
+The file is at "~/.config/tuitube_subs", add as "{channel id / name}" from the channel url, with one per line.
 To use, run the binary file after building and press "r" to refresh the subscriptions.

 ![Screenshot](https://github.com/djt3/tuitube/blob/master/tuitube.png?raw=true)